Crossroads amidst the forest Jerusalem

 Forest swamp road to the west, towards Krasnaya Gorka

-"Don't rush to fight and die.
+Tuvia Bielski:"Don't rush to fight and die.
 So few of us are left, we have to save lives.
 To save a Jew is much more important than to kill Germans."

 Nechama Tec, Defiance.
 The True Story of the Bielski Partisans (Oxford: Oxford University Press, 1993), p.
 112.